tophercollins/dndwithtoph-eda/README.md

-# DnDwithToph.com Exploratory Data Analysis
+# DnDwithToph Exploratory Data Analysis

-This analysis aims to improve the data collected from [DnDwithToph.com](https://dndwithtoph.com/) earnings through running adventures on [Outschool.com](https://outschool.com/) and provide valuable insights.
-The project involves data preprocessing, transformation, and initial observations.
+This analysis aims to enhance the data collected from [DnDwithToph.com](https://dndwithtoph.com/) earnings of running adventures on [Outschool.com](https://outschool.com/) and provide valuable insights.
+The project involves data preprocessing, transformation, observations, and visualisations.
 Below is an overview of the steps taken in the analysis.

-## Aims
+## Steps
-The main goals of this analysis are as follows:

 ### Improve Data Quality

-- Covert CSV data to a Pandas DataFrame.
+- Convert CSV data into a Pandas DataFrame.
-- Remove arbitrary or unimportant data.
+- Remove irrelevant or unimportant data.
-- Convert appropriate data to numerical format for improved useability.
+- Convert appropriate data into numerical format for improved usability.
-- Rename columns and features for clarity.
+- Rename columns and features for better clarity.
-- Express data and tntroduce new columns to enhance analysis.
+- Introduce new columns and features to enhance analysis.

 ### Observations

-- Note outliers in the data.
+- identify outliers in the data.
-- Summarize the key aspects of the dataset.
+- Summarize key aspects of the dataset.
+- Analyse trends and patterns, including revenue and student enrollments.

+### Visualistions

+- Create visualisations using the Matplotlib and Seaborn libraries.
+- Present findings to showcase financial trends and significant insights.

 ### Save Data

-- Save the cleaned and transformed data for future further analysis
+- Save the cleaned and transformed data for future analysis.

+### Conclusion

+- By optimizing session scheduling, the analysis provided insights into optimal time slots that have the potential to improve earnings.
+- The identification of the most effective and consistent adventures to prioritize is another valuable outcome.

 For more information about 'DnD with Toph', visit [DnDwithToph.com](https://dndwithtoph.com/).